 Kniest Dysplasia

-DESCRIPTION Kniest dysplasia is a very rare condition that leads to short stature, malformed bones and joints, and sometimes vision and hearing problems.
+Kniest Dysplasia is a very rare condition that leads to short stature, malformed bones and joints, and sometimes vision and hearing problems.
 The condition was named after Dr. Wilhelm Kniest in 1952.

 At birth: